ksindi/ksindi.github.io/content/blog/nelson-the-manager.md

 Modern organizations face the same challenge Nelson did: coordinating complex action across distance, uncertainty, and speed.
 Teams must act without perfect information or constant approval.
 Most leaders respond with more rules and layers of oversight measures that make coordination safer but slower.
 In fast moving environments, delay is as dangerous as confusion.

 Nelson chose the opposite path.
-He built alignment before the fight, not during it.
 He communicated principles, not procedures.
 He made priorities explicit so judgment could replace instruction.
 He planned for signals to fail and trust to endure.
 He led from the front and gave away credit, creating a culture where initiative wasn’t just allowed—it was expected.

 His lessons translate directly to scaling organizations today: